What is it?

 What are the limitations of GeMTC?

-- Some analytical techniques are not supported by GeMTC: analysis of individual participant data (IPD) (as used by GetReal – see here and here) is not directly supported by GeMTC.
+- Some analytical techniques are not supported by GeMTC: analysis of individual participant data (IPD) (as used by GetReal – see Methods for Network Meta-Analysis using Individual Participant Data: a case study in depression and Incorporating Non-Randomised Studies in NMA of RCTs: a case study in schizophrenia) is not directly supported by GeMTC.
 However, it is possible to use GeMTC in the second stage of a two-stage approach to analysing IPD.
-Each trial needs to be analysed using appropriate statistical methods and the summary estimates can then be meta-analysed using GeMTC (see the GetReal review of methods using IPD for meta-analysis by Debray et al 2016).
+Each trial needs to be analysed using appropriate statistical methods and the summary estimates can then be meta-analysed using GeMTC (see the GetReal review of methods using IPD for meta-analysis by Debray et al., 2016).
 Disadvantages of the two-stage method include reduced statistical power and the risk of ecological bias.